zollee60/cubicfox-booking/README.md

 - Adding JSON logging with something like `pino`
 - Finish OpenAPI documentaion of endpoints
-- Create a way to generate Open API specification from Endpoint implementations.
+- Creating a way to generate Open API specification from Endpoint implementations.
 That way the source code could be the single source of truth